GeorgeBeshay/db-project/docs/Writerside/topics/System-Architecture.md

 # System Architecture

-## Introduction

-This section of the documentation provides detailed information considering the overall system architecture adopted, and the architecture patterns used.
+This topic of the documentation provides detailed information considering the overall system architecture adopted, and the architecture patterns used.
 Also it mentions the rationale behind the decisions / choices made.

 ## Layered Architecture